shannonZHONG/test/README.md

-store and review  the code when I learn every single point javascirpt built in API
+storing and reviewing  the code when I learn every single point javascirpt built_in API